iamryandrake/pomodoro.cc/README.md

 The vagrant box keep the following docker containers up and running:

-- `pomodoro`: the frontend with nginx and angular
+- `pomodoro`: nginx container that serves the static assets and proxies requests to the api container
-- `pomodoro-api`: the api with node, redis, and mongodb
+- `pomodoro-api`: node container that represents the api

-Note: `pomodoro` proxies the requests that match the api to the api container
+- `redis`: for the sessions shared between the two instances of `pomodoro-api`
+- `mongo`: db for the `pomodoro-api` to save pomodori of registered users

+To rebuild the infrastructure run the script `sh /vagrant/opt/docker.dev.sh`

 #### App